reTHINK-project/use-cases/docs/D1.1/business processes/related-work-itil.md

 ### ITIL business processes

-This section is based on information retrieved from ITIL (http://en.wikipedia.org/wiki/ITIL).
 ITIL (IT Infrastructure Library) historically covers practices in IT service management and is centred on processes.
+This section is based on information retrieved from http://en.wikipedia.org/wiki/ITIL.
 The whole set of practices is organised in volumes that cover:
 *	Service Strategy: understands organizational objectives and customer needs.
 *	Service Design: turns the service strategy into a plan for delivering the business objectives.
 *	Service Transition: develops and improves capabilities for introducing new services into supported environments.